January 5th, 2026

 Carrying the Spirit of Twelfth Night Forward

 As we bid adieu to the festive season, Twelfth Night reminds us to hold onto the spirit of connection, community, and joy.
-So, take a moment to cherish the memories made, ignite the spark of friendship, and kindle the flame of love.
+Take a moment to cherish the memories made, ignite the spark of friendship, and kindle the flame of love.
 For in the twinkling lights of the season's end, lies a celebration that bridges the gap between the past and the future.

 Embracing the Magic of Twelfth Night